0x0zzz/C-Associative-Array/README.md

 ### Associative Array Library in C

 Associative Array implementation in pure C.  Store and retrieve any type of data, from integers, to structs, to function pointers, to a key consisting of a char*.
-Useful in the implementation of

 ### Basic Usage